tucats/ego/tests/README.md

      }

-     // The last operation should be @pass which marks the end of the test.
-     // If the test completed without errors, this also reports the PASS
-     // message to the console

-     @pass

 Each test should be written so it can run alone, or be part of a test suite.
 Because it could run along with other tests, any variable declared outside the scope of each subtest must be a unique name across all tests.